 Kontakt Simon SA manufactures and distributes electrical installation equipment and electricity distribution systems.
 The company’s product range includes mainly electrical installation equipment: sockets, connectors, floor boxes and practical electronic components.
 They combine functionality with high aesthetics and are used in homes and offices, as well as in industrial and public buildings.
-They ask us to develop an unordinary app: an AR catalogue for mobile phone.
+Our job was to develop an unordinary app: an AR catalog for mobile phones.

 Kontakt Simon SA

 In what ways can AR apps prove useful for product-oriented companies?
 With a little creativity, you can think of at least a few solutions.
 The client wanted to make the company’s product catalogs more attractive, interactive and insightful at the same time.
 An AR catalog is the perfect solution for this request!

 The first phase of the project consisted in providing the client with an MVP that would include the following features:

 Scanning of a selected page from the product catalog.
 Interactions with a 3D connector model (rotation, scaling) generated with a trigger image.